Akinesis - a condition in which a muscle, such as the heart, is unable to move, flex or function properly.

 Right ventricle - the main blood pumping chambers of the right side of the heart that pumps blood to the lungs to receive oxygen.

 SVR - surgical ventricular reconstruction, a general term applied to any surgery that aims to reshape the ventricle.

-Ablation — a procedure that uses radio-frequency (RF) waves to eliminate the source of an irregular heart rhythm.
+Ablation - a procedure that uses energy sources to eliminate the source of an irregular heart rhythm.

 Cardiomyopathy - disease of the heart muscle tissue.